teambit/bit/src/extensions/reporter/README.md

 #### `startPhase(phaseName)`
 Starts a reporting phase with the phaseName.
 It (re)renders the status line and prints the phase name to the terminal.
 #### `suppressOutput()`
 Suppresses the output of the reporter.
-This cannot be undone and should be used in environments where we do not wish for real time reporting at all (eg. JSON output).
+This cannot be undone and should be used in environments where we do not wish to have real time reporting at all (eg. JSON output).
 #### `createLogger(id)`
 Creates a `Logger` instance.
 The ID should be a component name.
 This might be enforced in the future.
 #### `end()`